Non-conservative Mass Transfer as a Formation Channel for Gaia Black Hole System: Introduction

 \section{Introduction}

 The European Space Agency's Gaia mission \citep{GAIA2016,GAIA2018,GAIA2021} has revolutionized our view of the stellar populations in the Milky Way.
 One of the more significant results was the identification of candidates for binary systems harboring non-accreting black holes (BHs), inferred through the orbital motion of luminous stellar companions \citep{ElBadry2023a, ElBadry2023b,Chakrabarti2023}.
 All so far reported BH systems: Gaia BH1, Gaia BH2, and Gaia BH3 comprise of a low mass star in a relatively wide orbit around an unseen companion with a dynamically inferred mass consistent with stellar-mass BHs.
-These discoveries provide a new and valuable window into the demographics of BHs, complementary to those probed by spectroscopic surveys, X-ray binaries and gravitational-wave events.
+These discoveries open a new and valuable window into the demographics of BHs, complementing constraints obtained from spectroscopic surveys, X-ray binaries \citep[e.g.,][and references therein]{Cesares2014, Zdziarski2026}, the expanding catalog of gravitational-wave detections \citep{GWTC4population2025}, and the single microlensing BH candidate reported to date \citep{Sahu2022,Lam2022}.

-The Milky Way is expected to host over a hundred thousand stellar-origin BHs, although the vast majority are expected to be single \citep{Shapiro1983,vandenHeuvel1992,Olejak2020}.
-The number of BHs remaining in binaries is significantly lower, possibly amounting to up to 10\% of the total population \citep{Lamberts2018, Renzo2019, Wiktorowicz2019, Olejak2020, VignaGomez2023b}.
-However, this fraction depends sensitively on several uncertain factors such as the initial binary and multiple fractions, contribution of stellar mergers (and mass transfer physics), and systems' disruption at BH formation.
-Among the surviving binaries, most are expected to be wide, non-interacting systems containing a BH and either another compact object or a low-mass, long-living star as the companion \citep{Wiktorowicz2019,Breivik2017,Breivik2019,Olejak2020}.
-From this perspective, the discovered Gaia BH systems with low mass stellar companions were expected.
+The Milky Way is expected to host over a hundred thousand stellar-origin BHs, although the vast majority are predicted to be single.\citep{Shapiro1983,vandenHeuvel1992,Olejak2020}.
+The number of BHs remaining in binaries is significantly lower, possibly amounting to up to 10-20\% of the total population \citep{Lamberts2018, Renzo2019, Wiktorowicz2019, Olejak2020, Chawla2022, VignaGomez2023b}.
+However, this fraction depends sensitively on several uncertain factors, including the initial binary and higher-order multiplicity fractions, the contribution of stellar mergers (and the details of mass-transfer physics), and the disruption of systems during BH formation.
+Among the surviving binaries, most of the intrinsic population of BH-hosting systems is predicted to consist of wide, non-interacting binaries containing a BH and either another compact object or a low-mass, long-lived stellar companion \citep{Wiktorowicz2019,Breivik2017,Breivik2019,Olejak2020, Chawla2022}.
+From this perspective, non-interacting, relatively wide BH systems with low-mass stellar companions, such as those discovered by Gaia, were expected to be present in the Galaxy.